Project Google Fi

 If you have the new Google Pixel or Google Nexus phone then you are going to get the best experience out of the service possible.
 That means automatic carrier and tower switching in the US.
 So what do you get on an iPhone?
 Well for starters you get a painful activation process followed by no automatic carrier switching.
 In US you can switch between T-Mobile (the default carrier) and Cingular.
 You won’t be able to even manually switch to Sprint.
 However, when you are traveling you can easily switch to almost any local carrier and use their LTE and phone network.
 Also, there are some small bugs:

-- When you get a voicemail you will get a text message saying something like “Voice mail notification failure”
+When you get a voicemail you will get a text message saying something like “Voice mail notification failure”.
+There is now official voicemail app for iPhone as well

 - If you don’t use Google Hangout for text messages and you are NOT using iMessage some of the text messages will have random characters attached to them